porres/pd-cyclone/README.md

 The main goal of cyclone 0.3 is to update Cyclone's objects to the latest Max version, which is Max 7.3.4 at the time of this release.
 We're also fixing many bugs, rewriting the documentation and including new objects.
 So far we have:

-- 61 updated objects (2 of which have been partially updated and only 2 reamining to be updated);
+- 61 updated objects;
 - 63 fixed objects (including objects that were updated, will be updated and did not need updates);
 - 48 new objects;
 - A newly written documentation, taking care of numerous issues (yet to include "meta" and related objects)

-Check details in our changelog: https://github.com/porres/pd-cyclone/wiki/cyclone-0.3-changlelog
+Check details in the changelog!s

 -------